Praqma/memory-map-examples/README.md

 Build information:

 * an automated prepared build environment, preferable using docker, must be available to use for building so we know how to build it
-* if you supply your own docker file for building a docker image name it `Dockerfile` and place it in the relevant example directory (e.g. `examples/arm-none-eabi-gcc_4.8.4_hello_world/Dockerfile`)
+* if you supply your own docker file for building a docker image name it `Dockerfile` and place it on the branch, available from the first commit and forward
 * there must be an elaborate readme explaing how to use the example, it must be called `README.md` and placed on the branch and completely replace the `README.md` from the `master`-branch
 * on the branch, for every commit, there must be a `run.sh` script file that will the source code checked out in the repository